 With each choice comes a set of pros and cons.
 For example, a fixed-rate annuity gives you a set rate of return.
-That might sound great until you think about inflation, which this type of annuity doesn’t do.
-Variable annuities have a variable rate of return, but that means it can go up or down because they’re usually backed by mutual funds, says Campbell.
+That might sound great until you think about inflation (which this type of annuity doesn’t do).
+Variable annuities have a variable rate of return – but that means it can go up or down – because they’re usually backed by mutual funds, says Campbell.
 Learn as much as you can about your choices before you commit and you won’t have surprises on down the road.

 With a guaranteed annuity, you’ll have a set percentage that you can withdraw, or take in distributions, each year.
-It might be 5 percent, but you could take more, at least with some annuities, if you wanted to.
+It might be five percent, but you could take more, at least with some annuities, if you wanted to.
 That’s a bad idea, according to Kiplinger, because it can slash your guaranteed value.

 If you withdraw your set percentage, your guaranteed annuity value will remain untouched for the life of the annuity.
 But if you take just a few thousand dollars more than you should, and you only do that once, your guaranteed value will reduce, and so will all of your future distributions for life.

 If you’re married, a joint-life annuity makes sense for you and your spouse.
-But you also need to name your spouse as primary beneficiary.
+But you also need to name your spouse as the primary beneficiary.
 There’s a difference, and it can be a major one.